 - a severe headache that is not relieved with simple painkillers or is getting worse or feels worse when you lie down or bend over

 - an unusual headache that may be accompanied by blurred vision, confusion, difficulty with speech, weakness, drowsiness or seizures (fits)

-- rash that looks like small bruises or bleeding under the skin beyond the injection site
+- rash that looks like small bruises or bleeding under the skin beyond the injection site, or any unexplained bleeding

 - shortness of breath, chest pain, leg swelling, leg pain or persistent abdominal (tummy) pain.